Menu Menu

 The urban area of Stockholm has 1 515 017 inhabitants.

-This bandy tournament will be mainly held in Gubbängens Skating- och Bandyhall.
+This bandy tournament is mainly held in Gubbängens Skating- och Bandyhall.
 The building is 25 metres high with a floor size of 76×134 metres.
 Along one long side there is a grandstand with a capacity of just under 2,000 spectators.
 In addition to bandy, the hall is used for speed skating, short track and figure skating, among other things.